akinwilson/dcbay/README.md

 ```
 ./web/cbay/development.sh
 ```
-Since we have adopted a containerised workflow
+Potentially, we may have adopted a containerised workflow for **development** and hence you may be able to develop upon the application code with hot-reloading enable.
 ```
-docker-compose -f web/dc.dev.yaml up
+cd web && docker-compose -f dc.dev.yaml up
 ```